wp-plugins/contact-form-7-to-database-extension/readme.txt

 = If I uninstall the plugin, what happens to its data in the database? =

-The table and all its data are deleted when you uninstall but you can change a setting on the options page to prevent it from being deleted.
+By default it remains in your database in its own table.
+There is an option to have the plugin delete all its data if you uninstall it that you can set if you like.
 You can always deactivate the plugin without loosing data.

 == Screenshots ==